10up/ElasticPress/readme.txt

 __Documents__: Indexes text inside of popular file types, and adds those files types to search results.

+__Autosuggest__: Suggest relevant content as text is entered into the search field.

 Please refer to [Github](https://github.com/10up/ElasticPress) for detailed usage instructions and documentation.

 == Installation ==